JUPITER (JUPITER) Metrics

 How is JUPITER performing compared to the broader crypto market?

-Over the past 7 days, JUPITER has gained 0.00%, underperforming the overall crypto market which posted a 8.84% gain.
-This indicates a temporary lag in JUPITER's price action relative to the broader market momentum.
+Over the past 7 days, JUPITER has gained 0.00%, outperforming the overall crypto market which posted a 2.00% decline.
+This indicates strong performance in JUPITER's price action relative to the broader market momentum.

 Trends Market Overview